cluhmann/segmented/README.md

 data['y'] = scipy.stats.poisson.rvs(y_mean)
 ```

 Here, we have generated data reflecting 2 segments separated by a single node.
-This node is parametric; its location is dependent on `data['z']`.
-Now that we have our data, let's get to the good stuff and fit our model.
+This node is parametric: its location is dependent on `data['z']`.
+Now that we have our data, let's construct and fit our model.

 ```python
 # construct model